SOwOphie/wsedit/README.md

 happened.
 Make sure you are okay with that becoming public before uploading it.
 Also, please do not provide a modified dump file, as any changes made will throw off the caching system.

+### Data corruption on save

+By default, the editor saves data in the following way:

+1. The contents are written to a new file.
+2. The written file is immediately read again, and the result is compared to the current buffer.
+If these don't match, your current data is emergency-saved to `${HOME}/CRASH-RESCUE` with conservative encoding settings, and the editor aborts.
+3. The new file receives the same permissions as the old file.
+4. The new file is atomically renamed over the old file.

+This behaviour can be disabled, but it is highly recommended not to do so.

 ### Non-fatal bugs